-Sometimes, the scars and wounds that are present after an injury do not show the impact the event had on the victim’s life.
+While dog bite victims can secure damages for dog bite scars in Michigan, sometimes, the scars and wounds that are present after an injury do not show the impact the event had on the victim’s life.
 Long after the scars have healed, many dog bite victims still feel that their life has been altered after the attack.
-They may feel higher levels of anxiety on a daily basis, or they may decide to avoid situations where they might come into contact with other dogs.
+Because many don’t ever truly know what to do after a dog attack, they may feel higher levels of anxiety on a daily basis, or they may decide to avoid situations where they might come into contact with other dogs.

 If you or a loved one has been suffering emotionally in the aftermath of being bitten by a dog, it is important that you make sure the appropriate medical attention is sought.
 Additionally, you should consider whether you or your loved one may be suffering from post-traumatic stress disorder (PTSD).

-If it can be shown that a dog bite victim suffered physical or emotional damages as the result of a dog bite in Michigan, it may be possible to take legal action against the dog’s owner.
-In doing so, you may be able to gain financial compensation that can fund your treatment.
+According to Michigan dog bite laws, if it can be shown that a dog bite victim suffered physical or emotional damages as the result of a dog bite in Michigan, it may be possible to take legal action against the dog’s owner.
+In doing so, you may be able to gain financial compensation as a result of your dog bite injuries that can fund your treatment.